← All beaches & hotels

 Quick facts · Maui ocean water quality

-Cleanest coast: South Maui (Wailea → Kihei → Makena).
-Rain shadow, no major streams, resort-grade wastewater.
+Lower-runoff coast: South Maui (Wailea → Kihei → Makena).
+Rain shadow, few major streams, and lower storm-runoff exposure.

 Current direction: see 14-day trend + 7-day NOAA forecast for whether it’s improving or worsening this week.